Meghan Markle Addresses George Floyd’s Death In Speech, ‘The Only Wrong Thing To Say Is To Say Nothing’

 “George Floyd’s life mattered and Breonna Taylor’s life mattered and Philando Castile’s life mattered and Tamir Rice’s life mattered… and so did so many other people whose names we know and whose names we do not know.”

-The Dutchess spoke of her time at the all-girls high school in the Los Feliz area of Los Angeles, California.
+The dutchess spoke of her time at the all-girls high school in the Los Feliz area of Los Angeles, California.
 Before she left to do community service, a teacher told her,”‘always remember to put other’s needs above your own fears.”
 Markle admitted to hanging on those words the past few weeks.

 She continued to discuss her experience in Los Angeles during the riots of 1992.